Uplowman

-Uplowman (/ʌp'loʊmən/) is a village and civil parish in Devon, situated about 4 miles north-east of the town of Tiverton.
+Uplowman (/ʌp'loʊmən/) is a village and civil parish in the Mid Devon district, in Devon, England, situated about 4 miles north-east of the town of Tiverton.
 The parish is surrounded, clockwise from the north, by the parishes of Hockworthy, Sampford Peverell, Halberton, Tiverton, and Huntsham.
 It is situated near the River Lowman, and further downstream, to the west, is Crazelowman.
+In 2011 the parish had a population of 331.